Lofticries-Games/SubrosaKit/Sources/SubrosaKit/Documentation Sources/SubrosaKit.docc/SubrosaKit.md

 # ``SubrosaKit``

+SubrosaKit is a simple and easy way to start encrypting data in your app.

-SubrosaKit is an Swift Package written in Swift 5 and designed for ease of use in projects.
+It's an Swift Package written in Swift 5 and designed for ease of use in projects.

 An open source cryptographic framework that implements several industry standards algorithms.